 Integrative medicine recognizes that other cultures have been successfully using other theories of how we get sick and how we get well for thousands of years.

 The World Health Organization ranks medical outcomes in the U.S. as 38th in the world—on par with some third-world countries.
 Thus, it is obvious that these other systems have something to offer and should not be ignored.

 Complementary and alternative medicines involve the use and integration of all theories and forms of medical care, attempting to utilize the best of each for a better outcome.
-Only since the early 1990s have U.S. medical schools started teaching therapies like acupuncture, homeopathy, etc., which have been used successfully in the rest of the world for hundreds or thousands of years.
+Only since the early 1990s have U.S. medical schools started teaching therapies like acupuncture, homeopathy, etc., which have been used successfully in the rest of the world for thousands of years.